 At Great Heath, we assess children half-termly and track progress throughout their time at school.
 All children are assessed on whether they have met the expected standard for their year-group.
 It is only Y6 who have externally marked tests.
-KS1 SATs take place between May and June and are marked by school staff.
+KS2 SATs take place at the end of Y6, but the work that the children complete throughout all of KS2 impacts on their tests.

-Throughout their time at Great Heath, children are tested termly to determine how they are progressing and their progress is closely tracked.
-They are assessed in Reading, Maths, Spelling, Punctuation & Grammar (SPAG) and Writing.
+Children in Y3, Y4, and Y5 are tested termly to determine how they are progressing and their progress is closely tracked.
+Throughout KS2, children are assessed in Reading, Maths, Spelling, Punctuation & Grammar (SPAG) and Writing.
+Writing is assessed internally within school, although external moderation happens on a regular basis.